-Westminster Downtown Mass UKS Like Walhalla nain street. carative Sidewalks autor Lights levy inviting Westminster Downtown Master Plan - I would lave to sere considered for more than 8 or 3 Festivals t continue to enhance Retreat st. lave - Nice lighting throughout - sidemally an through continue to enhance Atts scene/murals I love our downtown Master Plan I love our downtown and see So much potential when I walk through town.
-I would love to see Code enforcement Need public on old buildings in town to force the hands" of the owners - so many of these Our dream for westminister Downtown Master Plan is to have a hometown that can support itself whether it goveries, hardware stoves, gyms, farmily friendy spaces, pet snave spaces.
+Westminster Downtown Mass UKS Like Walhalla nain street. carative Sidewalks autor Lights levy inviting Westminster Downtown Master Plan - I would lave to sere countrown utilized for more than 8 or 3 Festivals t continue to enhance Retreat st. lave - Nice lighting throughout - sidewalths an through countrown - continue to enhance A 1ts scene/murals I love our downtown Master Plan I love our downtown and see So much potential when I walk through town.
+I would love to see Code enforcement Need public on old buildings in town to force the hands" of the owners - so many of these little are the server of these little are the server of Our dream for westminister Downtown Master Plan is to have a hometown that can support itself whether it goveries, hardware stoves, gyms, farmily friendy spaces, pet snave spaces.
 We would love for this to be accomplished with four mindset that this community needs spaces to be accessible both moretown wise and spaces for wheetchairs/walkers) we world love DWERST vestar aunts.
 A community that restar aunts.
-A community that restar aunts and make this all easier. could like to see contown very busy h foot tredfic because yell the shops and revents that could ye into all the ad ilding that are used.
+A community that restar aunts and make this all easier. could like to see contown very busy h foot tredfic because yell the shops and revents that could we into all the ad ilding that are used.
 Westminster Westminster Downtown Master Plan Has Much potential.
-It's the gentermany from GA To Seneca and Clenson.
+It's the guteway from GA To Seneca and Clenson.
 We need to make that Cateway Better looking.
 A Renovation of Downtown area is needed Cleaning up has Started, but more progress 15 needed.
 Some more green space and areas to have nore festivals.
 Downtown Italian Restauran South One way Retreat Street More Murals and art Food trucks allowed on Mills.
 Westminster Downtown Master Plan ocus on a ing a Small- ven flavor, with otic focus. us on what made minster, wethnisses. can, the textile Westminster Do Greetings from Westminster SC!
 We had a fantastic time hiking, Kayaking & visiting waterfalls.
 It was then so great to come into town and stroll, eat and grab some camping.
 Essentials.
 Westminster I I magine Green space w/ food trucks on Friday Night.
 A town people come out to eviny Outdoor spaces where Students do homework Westminster Downtown Master For Secona A Destantion for outdoor Activities And.
 Lamilias, Born + Raised here, I Love Westminster!
 Any improvement Will be Welcome!